Apple Investors Face $340 Billion Hole as Woes Mount

 “Apple has some of the weakest growth among the megacaps, but the stock hasn’t de-rated to multiples it saw in previous periods when it wasn’t growing,” he said in an interview.
 Abate believes that investors should hedge against Apple’s valuation risk through put options, due to its “systemic” importance to the stock market.

-Shares have dropped more than 10% since the end of July, compared with a decline of 4.8% for the Nasdaq 100 Index over that period.
-The slump has erased more than $330 billion in market value, though Apple remains the biggest component of the S&P 500 Index, accounting for more than 7.1% of the index weight.
+Shares have dropped 10% since the end of July, compared with a decline of 5.6% for the Nasdaq 100 Index over that period.
+The slump has erased more than $320 billion in market value, though Apple remains the biggest component of the S&P 500 Index, accounting for more than 7.1% of the index weight.

 That influence in markets makes it difficult for equity investors to avoid, but other megacaps may offer more enticing growth prospects and trade at more reasonable multiples.